 Cover Cropping

-Cover crops, grown between main crop seasons, are important for soil conservation.
-They protect against soil erosion and add organic matter to improve soil fertility.
-Legume cover crops convert atmospheric nitrogen into soil nitrogen, reducing the need for nitrogen fertilizer.
-They also suppress weeds and reduce damage from diseases, insects, and nematodes.
-Cover crops improve soil by speeding up water infiltration and relieving soil compaction.
+Cover crops, which are grown between the main crop seasons, are important for keeping soil healthy.
+They stop soil from eroding and add organic matter to make the soil more fertile.
+Legume cover crops change nitrogen in the air into nitrogen in the soil, which means you don’t need as much nitrogen fertilizer.
+They also keep weeds from growing and protect plants from diseases, bugs, and nematodes.
+Cover crops improve the soil by letting water in faster and making it less hard.

 Rainwater Harvesting